jasonumiker-sysdig/example-scenarios/README.md

 * `Privileged Shell Spawned Inside Container` rule in the `Sysdig Runtime Notable Events` Managed Policy
 * `Modify binary dirs` rule in the `Sysdig Runtime Notable Events` Managed Policy

+#### security-playground-restricted
-This will be blocked by our python app not being run as the root user, and therefore not being root outside the container either.
+This will be blocked by our python app not being run as the root user, and therefore not being root outside the container either in security-playground-restricted.
 It also would be blocked by not having hostPID and/or the privileged securityContext in the PodSpec.

 ### 6. Break out of our container and interact with other containers via crictl